aws-samples/aws-marketplace-metered-container-product/README.md

 AWS Marketplace is a digital catalog with thousands of software solutions from Independent Software Vendors (ISVs).
 It makes it easy for AWS customers to find, test, buy and deploy software in minutes on AWS.
 By listing your software in AWS Marketplace, you can reach a worldwide target audience while reducing procurement time for your customer.

 AWS Marketplace offers sellers multiple delivery methods and pricing models.
-Delivery methods include Amazon Machine Images (AMIs), Amazon SageMaker, Cloud Formation Stacks, Containers, Private Image Build and SaaS.
+Delivery methods include Amazon Machine Images (AMIs), Amazon SageMaker, AWS Cloud Formation Stacks, Containers, Private Image Build and SaaS.
 Pricing models include hourly, monthly, yearly, and metered.
 The metered pricing model enables you to charge based on any unit relevant for your product.
 That could be for example the number of users, gigabytes of storage used, or the number of requests to an API.
 You specify what you want to charge for each unit.
 This pricing model allows buyers to pay only for what they use, so they can more easily try new products.

 In this post, I show how to create a container-based software product that uses [custom metering](https://docs.aws.amazon.com/marketplace/latest/userguide/container-metering-meterusage.html) as the pricing model.
 For this, I show how to create a sample API that is charged based on number of requests using [AWS Marketplace Metering Service](https://docs.aws.amazon.com/marketplace/latest/userguide/metering-service.html).
 The product is hosted using [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/)  (Amazon EKS) and [AWS Fargate](https://aws.amazon.com/fargate).